 Known for managing his own social media accounts and connecting directly with fans, Halford asked for the Phoenix teen’s information so he could reach out, mentioning how much still needs to change in society.

 “I was given a very powerful letter the other day from a fan.
 His parents found out he was listening to heavy metal and sent him to a very extreme right-wing Christian school where they don’t even let the kids listen to music.
 Apart from that, he’s also a gay guy.
 Horrible, isn’t it?
-That these things happen this day in age in America of all places.”
+That these things happen this day and age, in America of all places.”

 The singer pauses when asked if there’s a motto he lives by that helps him through hard times.